soniasltan/Project-3---The-Shelter-People/README.md

 ---

-### General Approach / Problem-Solving Strategy
+### General Approach
 Our general approach is to divide and conquer.
+A project leader, github manager and task manager was appointed.

 Work is split into components and pair programming method was initialised.

 Starting with the express backend - we configured the server side by connecting Node.js and Express to MongoDB on the backend.
 Our models, controllers and mongoDB was set up and we moved on to set up the database.

 After that, we started building the frontend, using React to build our user interfaces.

-Once these are completed, we connected the frontend to the backend.
+Once these are completed, we connected the frontend to the backend before working on styling last.

 ## Installation instructions for dependencies
 <!-- Fill up as the project goes along... -->